 A Pacific Ocean sunset isn’t something that travelers should pass up, especially if you’re from other parts of the U.S. The wide-open scenery acts as one big canvas, and the sun paints it with a warm burst of colors every evening.

-RELATED: Best Day Trips from San Diego
+RELATED: Most Popular Day Trips from San Diego

 Especially on a clear evening, be sure to arrive early as you won’t be the only ones there.
 Once you’ve arrived, all you can do is wait and relax, but be sure to keep an eye out for the elusive green flash.

 Further south of Sunset Cliffs lies Point Loma, home to the Cabrillo National Monument.
 The point marks the beginning of the enormous San Diego Bay, and it comes with a series of great hiking trails, tide pools, and plenty of Californian history.